taljindergill78/clustering-recommender-systems/report.md

 | **Cosine** | **0.6264** |
 | **Jaccard** | 0.6012 |

+**Which metric is better?**

-**Conclusion**: **Cosine-K-Means** achieves the highest purity (accuracy), followed by Jaccard and then Euclidean.
+**Answer: Cosine is the better metric.** Cosine-K-Means achieves the highest purity (accuracy of 62.64%), followed by Jaccard (60.12%) and then Euclidean (58.51%).
 This suggests that for this high-dimensional dataset (likely image data), the angle (direction) is more informative than the magnitude.

 ### Q3: Convergence Analysis (Iterations & Time)
 Using the "OR" criteria (stop if centroid no change OR SSE increases OR max iterations):